praekeltfoundation/ways-of-working/docs/tools.rst

 a) largely thumb-suck.
 b) going to be very hard to review.

-Make an effort to keep it to 16 hours.
+Make an effort to keep it to 16 hours or break it up unto multiple tickets each representing 16 hours of work.

 Git Flow
 --------